Skip to content

 Method Signature

-// Sets a BETWEEN condition for the specified field
+// Sets the BETWEEN condition for the specified field

 between(R column, Object val1, Object val2)

-// Sets a BETWEEN condition for the specified field based on a condition
+// Sets the BETWEEN condition for the specified field based on a condition

 between(boolean condition, R column, Object val1, Object val2)